adambard/learnxinyminutes-docs/javascript.html.markdown

            // `undefined` is actually a value itself)

 // false, null, undefined, NaN, 0 and "" are falsy; everything else is truthy.
+// Falsy means that non-Boolean value, when used in context where a Boolean
+// value is expected (e.g. in an if statement), will be considered false.
 // Note that 0 is falsy and "0" is truthy, even though 0 == "0".

 ///////////////////////////////////